ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 may make a query against the current batch, and it is the Leader's responsibility to keep track of what batch is current for some task.
-Polling a collection job is the only point at which it is safe for the Leader to change its current batch, since it constitutes acknowledgement on the Collector's part that it received the response to some previous PUT request to the collection jobs resource.
+Polling a collection job is the only point at which it is safe for the Leader to change its set of current batches, since it constitutes acknowledgement on the Collector's part that it received the response to some previous PUT request to the collection jobs resource.

-This means that polling a collection job can have the side effect of changing the current batch in the Leader, and thus using a GET is inappropriate.
+This means that polling a collection job can have the side effect of changing the set of current batches in the Leader, and thus using a GET is inappropriate.

 ### Obtaining Aggregate Shares {#collect-aggregate}

-The Leader obtains each Helper's encrypted aggregate share before it completes a collection job.
+The Leader obtains the Helper's encrypted aggregate share before it completes a collection job.
 To do this, the Leader first computes a checksum over the set of output shares included in the batch.
-The checksum is computed by taking the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each report ID from the client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.
+The checksum is computed by taking the SHA256 {{!SHS=DOI.10.6028/NIST.FIPS.180-4}} hash of each report ID from the Client reports included in the aggregation, then combining the hash values with a bitwise-XOR operation.

-Then, for each Helper endpoint, `{helper}`, associated with the task (see
-{{task-configuration}}), the Leader sends a POST request to `{helper}/tasks/{task-id}/aggregate_shares` with the following message:
+Then the Leader sends a POST request to `{helper}/tasks/{task-id}/aggregate_shares`, where `{helper}` is the task's `helper_aggregator_endpoint`, with the following message:

 ~~~
 struct {